UST-QuAntiL/quantil-docs/docs/user-guide/qc-atlas/algorithm.md

 ### Update Compute Resource Properties

 !!! info
-    To update a compute resource property of the algorithm, the user has to be in the ``Algorithm View`` which can be reached by clicking on a algorithm in the ``Algorithm List View``.
+    To update a compute resource property of the algorithm, the user has to be in the ``Algorithm View`` which can be reached by clicking on an algorithm in the ``Algorithm List View``.

 Updating properties of an algorithm is done in the ``General Tab`` of the ``Algorithm View``.
-To do that, the user has to simply hover over a existing property in the dedicated ``Required Compute Resource Property Field`` and then click on the ``Edit button``.
+To do that, the user has to simply hover over an existing property in the dedicated ``Required Compute Resource Property Field`` and then click on the ``Edit button``.

 ![alt text](../images/algorithm/Update_Compute_Resource_-_Step_1.PNG "Open update property dialog")